lks2007/lks2007.github.io/content/projects/preshop/index.md

 It write in ``` go ``` and it hosting on github.
 Regulary we commit new release

-## Developpement
+## Development
-This website again in developpement, we worked on.
+This website again in development, we worked on.
 You can see it on github

 ## Technologies